 - 1. Daily creel limit of four flathead catfish, of which only one may be 35 inches or longer. - 2.
-Possession limit of eight. - 3.
-Daily creel limit of four blue catfish with a 25-inch minimum size on the Kanawha and Ohio rivers.
-Only one may exceed 35 inches.
+Daily creel limit of four blue catfish with a 25-inch minimum size on the Kanawha and Ohio rivers, of which only one may exceed 35 inches.
 The possession limit is eight, only two of which may exceed 35 inches.